 Allure Laser Center & Medispa offers the American Society of Ophthalmic Plastic and Reconstructive Surgery Fellowship to qualified applicants.

-Dr. Bryan Sires, Dr. Steven LauKaitis and Dr. Eric Cole, Board Certified Ophthalmologists who specialized their practices to the field of Ophthalmic Plastic and Facial Cosmetic Surgery are conveniently located in downtown Kirkland just minutes away from I-405, in Seattle near the Swedish Hospital Campus, as well as the Kitsap Peninsula.
+Dr. Bryan Sires, Dr. Steven LauKaitis, and Dr. Eric Cole are Board Certified Ophthalmologists who specialize their practices to the field of Ophthalmic Plastic and Facial Cosmetic Surgery.
+They are conveniently located in downtown Kirkland just minutes away from I-405.
+They also have locations in downtown Seattle, as well as the Kitsap Peninsula, Anacortes, Yakima and Kennewick, Washington.

-This 24-month fellowship provides a comprehensive oculofacial plastic surgical experience.
+This 24-month fellowship provides a comprehensive oculofacial plastic surgery experience.
 The fellowship resides in a busy and efficient private practice located in one of the most sought after neighborhoods on the eastside of Seattle.
-Care also occurs in several other locations.
-Training includes clinical care (diagnosis and treatment of diseases of the oculofacial region), research and teaching responsibilities.
+As stated above, care also occurs in several other locations.
+Training includes research, teaching responsibilities, diagnosis and treatment of diseases of the oculofacial region.
 The goal of the fellowship is to provide comprehensive training in oculofacial plastic surgery so that the fellow can excel in any type of practice they desire.
-The experience should be so broad that they will feel comfortable in an academic or private practice setting.
-Also, the fellow should develop a sense of giving back to the profession so the field maintains the highest standards and quality for patients and others who practice after us.
+This experience should be so broad that the fellow will feel comfortable in both an academic and a private practice setting.
+The fellow should also develop a sense of giving back to the profession, so the field maintains its high standards and quality, for patients and others who practice after us.

 - Annual Washington Academy of Eye Physicians and Surgeons meeting